Trustroots/nostroots/README.md

 Limited access to the nostroots relay

 - you can only post if you have credentials
-- you can only read if you have credentials
+- you can only read if you have credentials, [NIP-42](https://github.com/Trustroots/nostroots/issues/9)
 - users can additionally choose to connect to other relay servers

-There’s also already authenticated relays.
+There’s already authenticated relays.
 So only authenticated users can post.

 ## Goals